FREE SHIPPING OVER $70!

 Genetics do play a role in skin type and whether or not a person is prone to hyperpigmented skin, but that is not the only factor.
 Sun exposure, inflammation, free radicals, and hormonal changes all contribute to oxidative stress that leads to skin discoloration.
 Melasma and sunspots are two of the most common types of hyperpigmentation.
 Melasma is typically caused by hormonal changes and is even nicknamed the “mask of pregnancy.”
 This type of hyperpigmentation typically occurs on the stomach and face.

 To avoid sun damage, protect your skin from excess sun exposure by applying a natural sunscreen every day, wearing wide-brimmed hats to protect your face and shoulders, and limiting time spent in the sun.
 It is also important to cleanse your skin in the morning and at night to protect it from oxidative damage from sweat, makeup, and the environment.
-A gentle cleanser like Step 1: CLEAR Gentle Cleanser is enriched with skin-soothing ingredients including aloe vera and coconut oil to remove impurities and restore skin pH.
+A gentle cleanser like Step 1: CLEAR & REFRESH Facial Cleanser is enriched with skin-soothing ingredients including aloe vera and coconut oil to remove impurities and restore skin pH.

 Certain medications can also cause hyperpigmentation.
 Some clinical studies have linked Vitamin B12 deficiency with hyperpigmentation.
 Post-inflammatory hyperpigmentation occurs when the skin is damaged by skin injury or inflammation, usually from acne.
 As you can see, a lot more than genetics contributes to hyperpigmentation!